nasa/cumulus/docs/lambda_versioning.md

 ```(200/3+2*RV)-2``` where RV = total number of retained versions.

-Given the available limits, the following are configuration limit values:
+Given the available limits, the following are the pratical limits on the number of lambdas that can be configured for a given number of retained lambdas:

-1: 38
+* 1: 38

-2: 26
+* 2: 26

-3: 20
+* 3: 20

 ### Disabling Lambda Versioning